puzzle/ansible-training/content/en/docs/10/01/_index.en.md

 There's also a [documentation of the latest version](https://ansible-navigator.readthedocs.io/en/latest/) where you can have a glimpse at the upcoming features.
 {{% /alert %}}

-* Run the playbook `container.yml` and verify that the image `docker pull quay.io/bitnami/mariadb` was pulled on the db servers.
+* Run the playbook `container.yml` and verify that the image `podman pull public.ecr.aws/bitnami/mariadb` was pulled on the db servers.
 Provide a cmdline option to run it in stdout mode.
 * Can you run your previous playbook `site.yml` with the new EE?